 Australian officials have rejected a report commissioned by the government agency AusAID that is critical of the security assessment in Afghanistan, insisting it be rewritten to match upbeat claims of dramatic progress.

 What can you say about that bullshit?
 What I’d like to say to any Australian government representatives reading this post is that The Bot and I can do a 3 year Provincial security assessment, in any province mind you, for 2.5 million (Australian dollars please – they’re worth more than American dollars) and we’ll have teams on the ground in every district bringing in the ground truth within 96 hours of signing the contract.
 But we don’t do re-writes; that may seem a disadvantage based on the article above but look at this way: save a million here and million there and before you know it you have a huge budget surplus and are then politically strong enough to take the truth straight.
 And that’s how you should want your security assessments….right?

 Let me predict something and I know I’m right so don’t even think about emailing me asking to bet…you’ll lose.
 There will be no offensive by ISAF in eastern Afghanistan this year or next year or any year.
-The conventional military has done all they can do, (which they know) and it is time for them to leave.
+The conventional military has done all they can do and it is time for them to leave.
 They think their fighting big T and little t Taliban but they’re wrong.
-What they are fighting is a Pashtun insurgency because the Pashtuns don’t like foreigners and they don’t like the government in Kabul no matter who is charge.
+What they are fighting is a Afghan insurgency because the Afghans don’t like foreigners and they don’t like the government in Kabul no matter who is charge.
 They know and have known for years that the only way to get a fair settlement in a land dispute or any civil law matter is to take the issue to a Taliban judge for adjudication.
 We have screwed this up so badly words are not adequate to express my level of disgust with what we have wrought on the Afghans.